Business Modeling and IT Alignment using Enterprise Architectures and the OMG's BPMN, BMM, UML, SysML and SoaML standards

 Business and Enterprise Architecture Patterns (2 days)

 Objective : Helping Business and Enterprise Architects understand patterns that aim to ensure coherence and traceability from strategies till implementation of corresponding operating entreprise models.

 Attendees will learn "solution guidelines" to establish traceability from changing strategies till coherent implementation of corresponding EA building blocks.
 These patterns will help them understand how new responsibilities should be coherently assigned to business capabilities in face of changes, how the "value delivery" principle should be applied to configure internal behaviors of capability building blocks and allow stakeholders of the application systems layer invoke them with their usage choices and constraints.

 In this perspective, a case study will allow attendees to use these "solution guidelines" in order to establish traceability from business strategies till operating model elements of the EA (Description will be available soon).

 Objective : Helping Analysts and Designers understand how to go through software implementation of the requirements, ensuring traceability between business specifications and the software code.

 This 2 day training course aims at assisting technical analysts and designers in designing specifications described by the business analysts.
 After transformation into software component representations, the resulting system components trace system requirements toward software component structures.

 Finally, these technical specifications are implemented in software code and tested upon component basis.
 The resulting software components provide good level of reactivity to changes as they allow to trace separately toward the implementation level the system behaviors layer by layer (from the user interfaces toward business objects layer through application components where usage choices of the actors are stored (Click for details)

-Designing SOA using TOGAF and SoaML (3 days)
+Designing SOA using BPM and SoaML (3 days)